franciscop/franciscop.github.io/blog/aggressive-idea-execution/readme.md

 date: 2019-02-16T20:00+09:00
 ---

 Back in 2014 after winning a NASA hackathon everyone was amazed at how fast I was making things, but I wasn't happy so I spent the last 5 years consciously improving on this.

 The most important things I learned about **executing ideas at high speed** with an estimated of 5-10x speed boost each are: [*the right abstraction*](#the-right-abstraction), a [*fast iterative process*](#fast-iterative-process) and a [*winner team*](#winner-team).

-For this post to be useful you have to be **brutally honest with yourself** to the point it hurts.
-You need to have a very clear understanding of where your weaknesses are and leave your ego apart to focus on what matters. *If you don't know yourself you will succumb in every battle.*
+Previous to all of this is learning to be **brutally honest with yourself**.
+You need to have a very clear understanding of where your weaknesses are and leave your ego apart to focus on what really matters to you. *"If you don't know yourself you will succumb in every battle."*

 You might develop [impostor syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome) by doing just that.
-Luckily, being brutally honest with yourself also helps here!
+Luckily, being honest with yourself also helps here!
 I *feel* like I'm a normal-to-mediocre programmer, but I know I'm biased so I can look at my progress from a more objective point of view.

 ## The right abstraction

 First you have to really know **what you want** to achieve.
-There are too many perverse incentives and self-deception tricks working against you!
+There are too many perverse incentives and distractions working against you!
 Sit down and really consider this.

 Then **work only for your goal** and review this as often as needed.
-You might have several goals and that is fine, but: be very conscious about your goals and remove any unconscious goal.
+You might have several goals and that is fine, but be very conscious about your real goals and remove any unconscious goal.
 Ask yourself how to best reach your goal and ask knowledgeable friends about this.

 **Choose the right tool and path for the job**, which will depend greatly on your personal situation.
 If you are an engineer with a business partner you'll work towards your goal better as a CTO, even if that doesn't give you all the fame (hopefully assuming fame is not your real goal).

-I'm very happy to see services that allow you to hook a simple Google Spreadsheet to a website/app and not worry about databases or code at all.
-These are bringing creative tools to the business people and makers and that is amazing.

 This also has personal implications for learning about technology (Node.js?
 React?), different fields (design? marketing?) and about life itself (friends? hobbies?).